privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 ## How Yivi solved this problem

-The security issues we've identified aren't theoretical - they're well-known in the digital identity community.
+The security issues we've identified aren't theoretical; they're well-known in the digital identity community.
 The [Yivi wallet](https://yivi.app) (formerly IRMA) has already implemented passport-based credentials with a fundamentally different architecture that addresses these exact vulnerabilities.

 ### Server-side passport validation